Updated 2021 June 1

 On X11 (FreeBSD and Linux) a compositing extension manager is required.
 Hardware-based compositing, such as OpenGL, is a precondition to run PixInsight on all platforms.
 This should be no problem at all on any modern X11 desktop.
 As an exception, the KDE desktop environment allows you to use software-based compositing (XRender) on systems without hardware acceleration.
 XRender compositing works fine, but is slow.
 However, XRender allows you to run PixInsight on a virtual machine where the virtualization system does not provide video hardware acceleration to guest operating systems.

 To work with two or more monitors on FreeBSD and Linux you must have the Xinerama X11 extension installed and correctly configured—this should work out-of-the-box with all modern X11 desktops.

 To maximize availability of RAM for critical tasks, the processing history management and masking systems implemented in PixInsight are based on temporary disk swap files.
 In addition, more space is required during file writing operations because of disk I/O security strategies (basically, when an existing file is rewritten a temporary copy of the original is kept during the whole disk write operation).

 We really cannot speak of a minimum required free disk space, since this depends on the number and dimensions of the images that the user opens and modifies in the application.
 PixInsight is able to store and manipulate seven different sample formats transparently: 8, 16 and 32-bit integers, along with 32 and 64-bit real and complex floating point.
 32-bit and 64-bit images require two and four times more disk storage space, respectively, than the native 16-bit format of a CCD camera.
 In addition, PixInsight can store an unlimited number of history states (unlimited undo/redo operations).
 This makes PixInsight Core a demanding application regarding free disk space requirements.
 For serious production work, we recommend a minimum of 50 to 200 GB of free hard disk space, depending on the average size of your images and the complexity of your processing workflows.

 PixInsight demands fast hard disks.
-We recommend working with last-generation Serial ATA disks or, much better, high-throughput SCSI and SAS disks, or solid-state disks.
+We recommend working with solid-state disks (SSD) or high-throughput SCSI, SATA or SAS disks.